 Reliable offsite backups for your Minecraft server

-Set up automated backups, restore workflows, and Discord feedback without spending hours in docs and trial-and-error.
+Set up backups, restores, and Discord feedback without spending hours in docs and trial-and-error.

-This guide shows you step by step how to integrate itzg/mc-backup into an existing Docker-based server and configure it for Google Drive, OneDrive, Dropbox, S3, SFTP, and more.
+This guide shows you how to integrate itzg/mc-backup into an existing Docker-based server and configure it for Google Drive, OneDrive, Dropbox, S3, SFTP, and more.

 Pay once, get instant access, and receive all future updates.